Reviews You Can Rely On

 Ease of Use

 If your hydration bladder is a pain to drink from, it's failing its main purpose.
 The bladder that fits easily into a bag and provides sufficient water flow on the go (without leaking) does the best here.
 To evaluate performance, we consider the bite valve design, the valve locking mechanism, and the versatility of the bladder.
-We note the limitations of each bladder and how compatible it is with different types of hydration backpacks.
-In this section, we also discuss differences in the performance between insulated vs. non-insulated competitors.
+We note the limitations of each bladder and its compatibility with different types of hydration backpacks.
+In this section, we also discuss the differences in performance between insulated and non-insulated competitors.

-Our main focus in the ease of use metric is water flow.
+Our main focus for the ease of use metric is water flow.
 It's a pain to have to work to get water while you're putting in miles on the trail.
-Bladders offering great flow typically use a large diameter tube in concordance with a high-flow valve that'll create a pressurized system.
+Bladders offering great flow typically use a large-diameter tube in conjunction with a high-flow valve that creates a pressurized system.
 The Platypus Big Zip Evo does just this.
 The valve is huge, and one bite down releases ample water into your mouth.
-The Gregory 3D Hydro has a smaller valve with a similar level of water flow that's easy to sip while in motion.
-Both have the highest flow of water tested in this review.
+The Gregory 3D Hydro features a smaller valve with a similar level of water flow, making it easy to sip while in motion.
+Both have the highest water flow of products tested in this review.

 The CamelBak Crux Reservoir uses a slightly smaller valve that's simple to use and provides plenty of water flow, too.
-The valves used in all HydraPak products, like the HydraPak Shape-Shift and HydraPak HydraSleeve, also feature a fast rate of water flow.
+The valves used in all HydraPak products, like the Hydrapak Contour and Osprey Hydraulics, which is made in partnership with HydraPak, also feature a fast rate of water flow.
 Simply squeeze the valve, and water will shoot out.
 This design allows you to give water to a pup or even fill up a small water bowl.

-Of the locking mechanisms, there are two different designs that we prefer; the switch and the twist.
-The Platypus Big Zip, CamelBak Crux Reservoir, and Deuter Streamer all use the switch.
-These are easy to open and close with the flick of a thumb.
-We particularly love the Big Zip and Crux, as their levers are large and don't gum up or clog over time.
-The Gregory 3D Hydro has a push and pull mechanism, a new design we haven't seen before, but it's a little harder to use on the go than the traditional locking mechanisms, as it can get gummed up.
+Of the locking mechanisms, there are two different designs that we prefer: the switch and the twist.
+Options like the Platypus Big Zip, Hydrapak Contour, and CamelBak Crux Reservoir all use the switch.
+These are easy to open and close with a simple thumb flick.
+The Gregory 3D Hydro features a push and pull mechanism, a new design we haven't seen before.
+However, it's a little harder to use on the go than traditional locking mechanisms, as it can get gummed up.
 With regular rinsing before use, though, we don't anticipate it being an issue for most folks.

 Insulative Bladders

 These bladders come with some form of insulation around either the tube, the body, or both.
-We tested two insulated models; the HydraPak HydraSleeve and the Badlands Hydration Reservoir.
-Both are good options, with the HydraSleeve outperforming the other.
-Our tests involved putting these and non-insulative bladders into the freezer, as well as backpacks, to see how good a job they do at maintaining temperatures.
+We tested two insulated models: the HydraPak HydraSleeve and the Badlands Hydration Reservoir.
+Both are good options, although the HydraSleeve outperformed the Badlands to become our preferred choice.
+Our tests involved placing these and non-insulated bladders in the freezer, as well as in backpacks, to assess their ability to maintain temperatures.

 hydration bladder - testing out the insulative properties of these bladders in a...